Bermuda: Sport

 Many sports popular today were formalised by British public schools and universities in the 19th century.
 These schools produced the civil servants and military and naval officers required to build and maintain the British Empire, and team sports were considered a vital tool for training their students to think and act as part of a team.
 Former public schoolboys continued to pursue these activities, and founded organisations such as the Football Association (FA).
-The Bermuda national football team managed to qualify to the 2019 CONCACAF Gold Cup, the country's first ever major football competition.

-Bermuda's role as the primary Royal Navy base in the Western Hemisphere ensured that the naval and military officers quickly introduced the newly formalised sports to Bermuda, including cricket, football, rugby football, and even tennis and rowing.
+Bermuda's role as the primary Royal Navy base in the Western Hemisphere ensured that the naval and military officers quickly introduced the newly formalised sports to Bermuda, including cricket, association football, rugby football, and even tennis and rowing.

 Bermuda's national cricket team participated in the Cricket World Cup 2007 in the West Indies but were knocked out of the World Cup.
+The Bermuda national football team managed to qualify to the 2019 CONCACAF Gold Cup, the country's first ever major football competition.
 In 2007, Bermuda hosted the 25th PGA Grand Slam of Golf.
 This 36-hole event was held on 16–17 October 2007, at the Mid Ocean Club in Tucker's Town.
-This season-ending tournament is limited to four golfers: the winners of the Masters, U.S. Open, The Open Championship and PGA Championship.
+This season-ending tournament is limited to four golfers: the winners of the Masters, US Open, The Open Championship and PGA Championship.
 The event returned to Bermuda in 2008 and 2009.
 One-armed Bermudian golfer Quinn Talbot was both the United States National Amputee Golf Champion for five successive years and the British World One-Arm Golf Champion.